MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/power-bi-manager.md

 * **Time period** – Select the time period you want to view data for in the dashboard.
 * **Exclusions** - Select the weeks you want to exclude for everyone in the analysis population, such as holiday weeks where everyone is away from work.
-* **Organizational attribute to view the report by** - For **Dimension**, select the primary “group-by” attribute shown in all subsequent reports.
-You can change this attribute at any time and all subsequent report pages will show group values by the new attribute.
+* **Organizational attribute to view the report by** - Select the primary “group-by” attribute shown in all the reports.
+You can change this attribute at any time and all report pages will show group values by the new attribute.
+* **Employee filter** - Select the organizational attribute and values you want to filter the employees by in the reports.

 ![Manager effectiveness custom report options](../Images/WpA/Tutorials/manager-effect-settings.png)